Roll20/roll20-character-sheets/ADnD_1E_Revised/readme.md

 Edit the html and js source files; `src/index.html`, `src/index.js`.
 CSS can be edited directly using `1ESheet.css`.

-With dependencies installed you can run `npm run dev` to render an un-minified version for devlopment. `npm run dev` will also watch for any changes in the src files and automatically update `1ESheet.html` when detected.
+With dependencies installed you can run `npm run dev` to render an un-minified version for development. `npm run dev` will also watch for any changes in the src files and automatically update `1ESheet.html` when detected.

 Output will be rendered as `1ESheet.html`.